balderdashy/skipper-disk/README.md

 Also make sure you have skipper [installed as your body parser](http://beta.sailsjs.org/#/documentation/concepts/Middleware?q=adding-or-overriding-http-middleware).

-> Skipper is installed by defaut in [Sails](https://github.com/balderdashy/sails) v0.10.
+> Skipper is installed by default in [Sails](https://github.com/balderdashy/sails) as of v0.10.

 ========================================